-- a.
-Dwelling, Conventional. - i.
+a.
+Dwelling, Conventional.

 Accessory Dwelling Unit.
-A dwelling unit that has been added onto, created within, or separated from a single-family detached dwelling for use as a complete independent living unit with provisions for cooking, sanitation and sleeping. - ii.
+A dwelling unit that has been added onto, created within, or separated from a single-family detached dwelling for use as a complete independent living unit with provisions for living, sleeping, cooking7 and sanitation and sleeping.

+ii.
 Apartment.
-A dwelling within a structure designed and used for occupancy by three or more individual persons or families living independently of each other.
-These structures include triplexes, fourplexes, and other multi-unit configurations. - iii.
+A dwelling within a structure designed and used for occupancy by three or more individual persons or families living independently of each other; provided that this definition does not.
+These structures do not include triplexes, fourplexes, courtyard apartments, or single-room occupancies where those are defined separately, and other multi-unit configurations.

+iii.
 Boarding Home.
-Any home or institution, however named, which is advertised, announced or maintained for the express or implied purpose of providing board and domiciliary care to three or more aged persons not related by blood or marriage to the operator, under the provisions of Chapter 18.20 ♥ RCW.
+Any home or institution, however named, which is advertised, announced or maintained for the express or implied purpose of providing board and domiciliary care to three or more aged persons not related by blood or marriage to the operator, under the provisions of Chapter 18.20 PRCW.
 It shall not include any home, institution or section thereof which is otherwise licensed and regulated under the provisions of state law providing specifically for the licensing and regulation of such home, institution or section thereof.
-(See also Dwelling, Assisted Living.) - iv.
+(See also Dwelling, Assisted Living.)

+iv.
 Co-Housing.
 Co-housing developments consist of two or more dwelling units, one or more shared community structures (e.g., containing a meeting hall, dining hall/kitchen, community center, or day care) and perhaps a community garden, recreation area, or similar community oriented use.